Now, we've discussed on this program at length all of the power grabs of the Democrats, the radical new Green Deal socialists in Washington.

 It's going to be up to the people of Virginia.

-Remember, the swamp in Washington, as the bureaucracy has grown in D.C., well, so has the population of northern Virginia.
+Remember, the swamp in Washington, as the bureaucracy has grown in D.C., well, so has the population of Northern Virginia.

 That's where a lot of the swamp creatures live.

-And that's my fear about, oh, people leaving New York and California in droves and headed towards, you know, South and North Carolina and Tennessee and Texas.
+And that's my fear about, oh, people leaving New York and California in droves and headed towards, you know, South and North Carolina and Tennessee and Texas and Florida and Georgia because they're bringing their dumb politics with them.

 And what would make them vote?